kyma-project/kyma/components/metadata-service/README.md

 ### Sample calls

-To access the Metadata Service on Minikube you need the NodePort of `core-nginx-ingress-controller`.
+To access the Metadata Service on Minikube you need the NodePort of `application-connector-nginx-ingress-controller`.
 To get the NodePort, run this command:

 ```
-kubectl -n kyma-system get svc core-nginx-ingress-controller -o 'jsonpath={.spec.ports[?(@.port==443)].nodePort}'
+kubectl -n kyma-system get svc application-connector-nginx-ingress-controller -o 'jsonpath={.spec.ports[?(@.port==443)].nodePort}'
 ```

 - Create a new service